kelbyludwig/kel.bz/content/post/ssh-agent.md

 One could imagine attacks or vulnerabilities where the attacker either doesn't have persistent access or only has e.g. file read capabilities. `ssh-agent` does provide some level of security control from weaker local attacks like these.

-## what about remote backups?
+## remote backups

 Off-site backups are a strong reason in-favor of keeping cleartext private keys off-disk (Another point for `ssh-agent`!).
 That is, if you write your private keys in plaintext to disk, it's possible that these files may end up on Google Drive or something.
 While it's reasonable to place some amount of trust in Google not sniffing around for your private keys, I imagine this isn't an ideal outcome either.

 Should you use an encrypted backup service like [tarsnap](https://www.tarsnap.com/)?
 Yeah.
 Probably!

-## can we do better?

-Yes!
-Well, somewhat.
+## possible improvements

 It is an arguable improvement if you use a Yubikey as an `ssh-agent`.
 That is, if your SSH private keys are stored in hardware and never touch your disk, the evil processes running on your laptop have to work harder to SSH into your blog.

 Additionally, keys that require physical interaction (e.g. TouchID authZ, Yubikey taps) may further limit exposure.

 In both of these cases, however, you need at least a halfway decent backup plan in case you lose/break/swallow your security key.

+It is still worthwhile to use `ssh-agent` unless you have a strong reason not to.